-The Bahraini passport currently ranks on the 61st place according to the Guide Passport Ranking Index.
-It provides visa-free access to 83 countries.
-The Passport Ranking has consistently improved over the years.
-The government makes steady efforts of enhancing international relations.
+The Bahraini passport is currently ranked 60th on the Guide Passport Index.
+It provides visa-free access to 86 countries.
 Bahraini passport holders have visa-free and visas on arrival access to countries such as Malaysia, Singapore, Thailand and United Arab Emirates.
 Bahraini passport holders do however require a visa to enter about 143 destinations in the world.
 Providing it with an overall medium mobility scoring.

 The overall population is 1.5 million people with half of it being foreigners.
 The capital of the country is Manama, which is also the most populous city with a population of 630,000 people.
 The largest airport is Bahrain International Airport (BAH) with approximately yearly passenger traffic of 9.6 million.
 BAH is the only public airport in the country, hosting the national carrier Gulf Air with worldwide connections.